+Total: 3

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The mean LDL in 0 year old population is estimated to be 132.5 mg/dl.
 No, it doesn’t have any relevant scientific interpretation.